 - 2 tsp baking powder

 Optional: add 1 scoop Swolverine Whey Protein Isolate or 2 scoops Swolverine Collagen Protein Peptides

 - Place beans in food processor and pulse (or beat with a mixer); add coconut oil, eggs, syrup, and vanilla and pulse to mix together.

 - Add in sugar, cocoa, baking powder, and salt and pulse to combine.
 Remove blade from food processor and stir in chocolate chips by hand.

 - Coat a 8x8 baking pan with coconut oil and then pour batter into pan, using a spatula to smooth and even it out.

 - Bake for 20-25 minutes, or until edges have hardened.
 Allow AT LEAST 20 minutes for brownies to cool before cutting and removing from pan.

 One Serving = Calories 272 Carbs 32g (41%) Protein 6g (8%) Fat 18g (51%)

 Indulging in delicious desserts and foods doesn't have to break the calorie bank and can actually improve your overall health.
 When we restrict ourselves from things we love, we can often feel deprived and end up overeating them when we see them in front of us.
 Instead?
-We recommend including foods in moderation so that you don't unnecessarily cut out food groups or foods your enjoy altogether.
-In the case of this traditional dessert twist, we hope you enjoy the black bean brownies recipe and don't forget to beat the beans to a pulp - that's the 'secret'!
+We recommend including foods in moderation so that you don't unnecessarily cut out food groups or foods you enjoy altogether.
+In the case of this traditional dessert twist, we hope you enjoy our gluten-free black bean brownies recipe, and don't forget to beat the beans to a pulp - that's the 'secret'!